-Medicines - We would prefer that medicines are not sent into school.
-However, we accept that with inhalers, for example, there are times when this is unavoidable.
+Medicines - It is very important that we have asthma inhalers in school at all times.
+We are unable to administer medicines.
+However, there are times when this is unavoidable.
 All such matters relating to medication MUST be discussed with the head teacher and confirmed in writing.
 At no time should children be in possession of any medication.